aws-powertools/powertools-lambda-typescript/docs/index.md

 ---
 title: Homepage
-description: AWS Lambda Powertools TypeScript
+description: AWS Lambda Powertools for TypeScript
 ---

 !!! warning  "Do not use this library in production"